threefoldtech/jumpscale_lib/docs/Howto/capacityreport_from_zeroos.md

 # Omit data when using the config manager
 # The config manager will then prompt for the necessary client data.
 # In fact this step (step 2) can be skipped when using the config manager
-# It will ask for for the client data when `get_node` is called and there is no client for the instance
+# It will ask for for the client data when `get_node` is called when there is no client for the instance
 data = {
     # host is the internal ZeroTier address of the Zero-OS node
     "host": "192.168.191.191"